 The software used on this programme is available in several labs on the ground floor and second floor of Pandon building as well as in parts of the Pandon Basement Open Access Area.
-Pandon lab G3 is the 'home' lab for this programme but you may be timetabled in other labs as the software is widely available.

 11 Professional Bodies

 The programme has Chartered Institute Professional (CITP) accreditation from the British Computer Society (BCS).